-PSY 341 Forensic Psychology
+PSY 341 - Forensic Psychology

 This psychosocial approach to criminality introduces the student to the practice of forensic psychology.
 The course will focus on production and application of psychological knowledge to the criminal justice system.
 Topics of study include origins of criminal behavior, aggression, assault, homicide (including mass murder and serial murder), sexual offenses, drugs and crime, economic and public order crime, and correctional psychology.
-Prerequisite: PSY 111.
-Offered on demand.
+Prerequisite: PSY 111 and CJ 215.
+Fall.

-PSY 350 The Study of Deviant Behavior (Also listed as CJ 350)
+PSY 350 - The Study of Deviant Behavior (also listed as CJ 350)